VolkovLabs/volkovlabs.io/blog/2022-11-27-dynamictext-panel-2.1.0/index.md

 ---
 authors: [mikhail]
 slug: dynamictext-panel-2.1.0-20221127
-tags: [Dynamic Text, Panel]
+tags: [Dynamic Text, Release]
 keywords: [Dynamic Text, Panel, Data, Grafana]
 ---

 # Dynamic Text Panel 2.1.0

-We released a new version of Dynamic Text Panel 2.1.0 with
+We released a new version of Dynamic Text Panel 2.1.0.
+In this feature version

-- community-submitted PRs and features,
+- Community-submitted PRs and features.
-- Monaco Code Editor,
+- Added Monaco Code Editor.
-- major refactoring and increased test coverage to continue improving the plugin with the requested functionality.
+- Major refactoring and increased test coverage to continue improving the plugin with the requested functionality.

 <!--truncate-->